stimmer/DueVGA/README.md

 DueVGA
 ======

-Arduino Due VGA library - NTSC branch
+Arduino Due VGA library - PAL branch

-This is an experimental branch of the VGA library which gives NTSC colour output.
+This is an experimental branch of the VGA library which gives PAL colour output.
 You will need an R-2R DAC on pins 34-41 (34 LSB,41 MSB) and probably a buffer amplifier after that.